Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Data analysis

 \section{Data analysis}

 Figure~\ref{fig:hptn_degree} shows the distribution of the number of alters per ego-network in the data.
 The average and median number is $2$, the range is from $1$ to $6$.

-Figure~\ref{fig:sa_de_kappa2} complements Figure~\ref{fig:hptn_sa_de_augmented} and shows the the GSA results (Section~\ref{subsec:hptn_sa}) for the direct effect using the augmented estimators given that $\kappa=2$.
+Figure~\ref{fig:sa_de_kappa2} complements Figure~\ref{fig:hptn_sa_de_augmented} and shows the the GSA results (Section~5.1) for the direct effect using the augmented estimators given that $\kappa=1.5$.
 We also included the results using $\gamma^e=2$, representing a stronger influence of covariates' similarity on the exposure probabilities $\pi_i^e$.
 This presentation, similar to that of the indirect effect, enables us to see how changing the expected number of missing ego--ego edges ($m^e$) impacts the estimated direct effect.
-Clearly, for all specifications, the estimated effect approaches zero as the contamination level increases.
-Furthermore, Figure~\ref{fig:sa_de_not_aug} shows the results of GSA with the non-augmented estimators $\widehat{DE}_{adj}$, also including $\gamma^e=2$.
-The figure shows that under all specification the bias-corrected estimates are similar.
-Figure~\ref{fig:sa_de_kappa2_not_aug} complements Figure~\ref{fig:sa_de_kappa2} by showing the bias-corrected estimates with the non-augmented estimators for $\kappa=2$.
+Clearly, for all specifications, the estimated effects were almost identical and approached zero as the contamination level increased Furthermore, Figure~\ref{fig:sa_de_not_aug} shows the results of GSA with the non-augmented estimators $\widehat{DE}_{adj}$, also including $\gamma^e=2$.
+The figure shows that under all three specifications, the bias-corrected estimates are similar.
+Figure~\ref{fig:sa_de_kappa2_not_aug} complements Figure~\ref{fig:sa_de_kappa2} by showing the bias-corrected estimates with the non-augmented estimators for $\kappa=1.5$.
 This figure highlights the similarity of the results across the different edge probability specifications.
+Finally, Figure~\ref{fig:sa_de_m_e_esti} shows the augmented bias-corrected $DE$ estimates as a function of $\kappa$ given the value $\widehat{m}^e=33.4$ estimated from the internal validation data, showing that increasing $\kappa$ yields bias-corrected estimates closer to zero.

 Figure~\ref{fig:sa_ie_not_aug} shows the results of the GSA for indirect effect using the non-augmented estimators $\widehat{IE}_{adj}$.
 The structure is similar to that of the non-augmented estimator presented in the main text (Figure~\ref{fig:hptn_sa_ie_augmented}).
 However, the augmented estimator had values closer to zero for all levels of contamination (including no contamination) and edge probability specifications.
 Taking $\gamma^e=2$ results in higher variance estimates for large levels of missing alter--ego edges ($m^a\geq 250$).